TyostoKarry/PossyDota/README.md

 ### Create Discord bot

 Create new application on Discord Developer Portal.
-Under Settings section on the Bot View reset token and copy the newly generated token to clipboard.
+Under Settings section on the Bot view reset token and copy the newly generated token to clipboard.
 Invite the bot to desired discord server.

 ### Setting up locally